 Mindfulness is not something you have to achieve, its there all the time.

-Huw Griffiths Lic Ac is a Five Element Acupuncturist who has been in practice for over 22 years, experienced within the field of mind/body/health.
+Huw Griffiths Lic Ac is a Five Element Acupuncturist who has been in practice for over 23 years, experienced within the field of mind/body/health specializing in working with stress related illness.

 Huw currently runs Eight Week (MBSR) Mindfulness Based Stress Reduction courses in Bath and in Bristol.